FINNGEN/mmpio/README.md

 **Run**

-You current directory should now be the mmpio directory created in (1.) and it should contain the files `mmp` and `config.json`.
+Your current directory should now be the mmpio directory created in (1.) and it should contain the files `mmp` and `config.json`.

 Still in the mmpio directory you created in (1.), do: